C$1,000

 This painting is rooted in personal landscapes, drawn from Japan’s sea-carved cliffs and the quiet, inland waters of Lake Erie, and shaped by memory as much as place.
 It imagines a mythic shoreline where land, sky, and water converge, and where a solitary heron stands as a quiet spirit or sentinel at the edge of transformation.

 Water is the painting’s true force: it flows across the image not only as subject, but as medium and metaphor.
 It reflects and distorts, reveals and conceals.
-Subtle, abstracted forms emerge only as the viewer draws closer, like thoughts or symbols drifting to the surface.
-These marks, barely visible from a distance, suggest that what lies beneath surface is just as alive as what floats above it.
+Subtle, abstracted forms emerge only as the viewer draws closer, like thoughts or symbols drifting to the

 Technique: | Watercolor on Heavyweight Cotton Paper |